shabnamkousha/codepath/README.md

 The application has been fully tested in Android Emulator.

-Time spent: 17 hours spent in total (including seeting up the environment, going through tutorials and implementing the application)
+Time spent: 17 hours spent in total (including setting up the environment, going through tutorials and implementing the application)

 Completed user stories: